hummingbot/hummingbot/documentation/docs/quickstart/3-configure-bot.md

 New config saved:
 paper_trade_enabled: y

 Your configuration is incomplete.
-Would you like to proceed and finish all necessary configurations? (y/n) >>> y
+Would you like to proceed and finish all necessary configurations? (y/n) >>> n
 ```

-Enabling paper trade mode will skip the prompt to enter your API keys, Ethereum wallet, and Ethereum node during configuration.

-For more information about this feature, see [Paper Trading Mode](/utilities/paper-trade.md) in the User Manual.
+For more information about this feature, see [Paper Trading Mode](/utilities/paper-trade) in the User Manual.
 To perform actual trading, proceed to the next step.

 ## Step 3: Register for Liquidity Bounties (Optional)